Detention of Patrick Zaki: Pressure from Italy and temporary release of Zaki

-On 14 April 2021, a majority of the upper house Senate in Italy voted in favor of urging the government to grant detained Egyptian student, Patrick Zaki Italian citizenship to release him from the prison he has been held in for more than 2 years without a trial.
+On 14 April 2021, a majority of the upper house Senate in Italy voted in favor of urging the government to grant Italian citizenship to Zaki for his release from the prison as he had been held for more than an year without a trial.
 Previous calls by Rome for the release of Zaki were rebuffed, pushing the Senate to suggest the government granting him citizenship to make the process easier.
 The vote was overwhelmingly welcomed by senate support of 208 to 0, with 33 abstentions.
 However, the decision is not finalized yet, as the deputy Foreign Minister Marina Sereni hinted that such a move could also result in making the situation counterproductive, with Zaki being an Egyptian citizen.

-After calls from Rome and other institutions towards Egypt, Zaki has been released on 9 December 2021.
+After calls from Rome and other institutions towards Egypt, Zaki was released on 9 December 2021.
 The charges against him have not been dropped, however, and Zaki is set to attend a hearing on 6 April 2022.
 His trial was then postponed multiple times.
 On 29 November 2022 the trial was postponed to 28 February 2023.

+Conviction and pardon of Zaki

+On 18 July 2023, Zaki was declared guilty of the charge of "spreading fake news" and sentenced to three years of imprisonment, though the court immediately reduced the imprisonment term to fourteen months, since Zaki had already spent 22 months in preventive detention.

+However, on the following day, Egyptian President Abdel Fattah el-Sisi pardoned Zaki and ordered his release.
+Zaki returned to Italy on 23 July.